Infraviored/Remind2Rest/readme.md

    - Install the application as a system service.
    - Create a desktop entry for quick access to the configuration tool.

-5. **Start Using HealthNotifier**:
+5. **Start Using Remind2Rest**:
-   Once set up, HealthNotifier will operate in the background, delivering reminders based on your configured settings.
+   Once set up, Remind2Rest will operate in the background, delivering reminders based on your configured settings.